 Welcome.
 As an Integrative Psychotherapist/Counsellor of 35 years standing my aim is to help you (individual or couple) resolve your issues as beneficially and harmoniously as possible.
 Using a variety of therapies I help you interpret more clearly how our thoughts affect emotions, behaviours and health (mind over mood).

-I qualified some 30 years ago.
-I incorporate the use of Counselling, Cognitive-Behavioural Therapy (CBT), Solution-Focused-Brief-Therapy (SFBT), Hypnotherapy and Guided Imagery, Gestalt, Neuro-Linguistic Programming (NLP) and Psychosomatic Therapy (for further information about these, scroll down to Qualifications).
+I incorporate the use of Counselling, Cognitive-Behavioural Therapy (CBT), Mindfulness, Solution-Focused-Brief-Therapy (SFBT), Hypnotherapy and Guided Imagery, Gestalt, Neuro-Linguistic Programming (NLP) and Psychosomatic Therapy (for further information about these, scroll down to Qualifications).

-Your Needs: You may come to see me individually, as a couple or as a group.
+Your Needs: You may come to see me individually, as a couple.
 My aim is to help you, in a non-judgmental way, become more aware of and understand any attitudes and/or behaviours which have been holding you (or your relationship) back.
 Such understandings open doors to new ways of being which benefit you individually and within relationships at home, at work and socially.

 From the start of our therapeutic relationship I listen and, using my non-judgmental professional skills, repeat back to you how I hear you speak in order that you can reflect upon how your own thoughts and words sound and make you feel.
 The aim is that we work together to widen your perspective about your mental, physical and spiritual lifestyle at home, work and socially.
 Depending upon what you want to resolve, our work may involve exploring your past as well as your present and future.
 People have described the ‘talking cure’ like taking a journey.
 Any journey has to begin with the first step.
 Therapy is a matter of personal choice.
 You choose the steps you wish to take.